KADIAN® (morphine sulfate extended-release) Capsules Available in the Most Dosing Strengths1

-KADIAN® 100 mg, 130 mg, 150 mg, and 200 mg capsule strengths ARE FOR USE IN OPIOID TOLERANT PATIENTS ONLY.
+KADIAN® 100 mg and 200 mg capsule strengths ARE FOR USE IN OPIOID TOLERANT PATIENTS ONLY.
 Ingestion of these capsules or the contents within the capsules may cause fatal respiratory depression when administered to patients not already tolerant to high doses of opioids.

 Warnings and Precautions

 KADIAN® contains morphine, an opioid agonist and a Schedule II controlled substance.
 Morphine can be abused in a manner similar to other opioid agonists, legal or illicit.
 Opioid agonists are sought by drug abusers and people with addiction disorders and are subject to criminal diversion.
 Consider these risks when prescribing or dispensing KADIAN® in situations where there is concern about increased risks of misuse, abuse, or diversion.
 Concerns about abuse, addiction, and diversion should not, however, prevent the proper management of pain.